appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 ## Troubleshooting

-If you encounter any errors during this process, check out our guide on [debugging deployment errors](/help-and-support/troubleshooting-guide/deployment-errors), if you are still facing an issue please reach out to [support@appsmith.com](mailto:support@appsmith.com) or join our [Discord Server](https://discord.com/invite/rBTTVJp) to directly speak to the Appsmith team!
+If you encounter any errors during this process, check out this guide on [debugging deployment errors](/help-and-support/troubleshooting-guide/deployment-errors), if you are still facing an issue please reach out to [support@appsmith.com](mailto:support@appsmith.com) or join [Discord Server](https://discord.com/invite/rBTTVJp) to directly speak to the Appsmith team!

 ## Further Reading